-For example, “After a long day at work, I relaxed in my pool.”
+For example: “After a long day at work, I relaxed in my pool.”

-The smell of freshly cut grass and distant giggles of kids splashing about in their pool are all sounds of summertime.
+The smell of freshly cut grass and distant giggles of kids splashing about in their pool are all sounds of summer.
 Summer is a season just like winter, fall and spring.
 Because the Sun and Earth are constantly moving, the sun shines differently across different areas on Earth.
 This creates different temperatures during the time periods we call seasons.

-On the flip side, you can season your food with salt and pepper to give it a bit of spice and pizazz!
+But “season” is a word with a double meaning: Indeed, you can season your food with salt and pepper to give it a bit of spice and pizazz!

 This word is special because it means the same thing in context but the way you say it indicates either past tense or present.
 The present tense version of “read” means to utter aloud, as in “I am going to read you this story right now”.